-I couldn’t resist making Paper Houses for our final paper crafts project during Paper Month on Babble Dabble Do.
-I’m an architect after all!
-This tutorial is for 3-D paper model houses and I’ve got 3 sweet little templates for you to choose from, including a modern version; c’mon you didn’t think this modernist at heart would forget a Corbu style model did you?
+If you didn’t know it, I’m an architect, so of course making Paper Houses has topped my must-make list for some time!
+Today’s tutorial is for 3-D paper model houses and I’ve got 3 templates for you to choose from, including a modern version.
+You didn’t think this modernist at heart would forget a Le Corbusier style model did you?

 - X-Acto Knife and straightedge

 - Tape and/or glue stick

 Tip: I suggest making a plain sample model first so kids can understand what each surface is (floor, roof, wall, etc) and having that to reference while they decorate their house.

 - Step One Download and print out your templates on card stock.

 - Step Two Decorate the house while the template is uncut and flat.